 Step 3: The Connections

-You can also plug everything into your 4K TV and push the sound to your soundbar using HDMI ARC or eARC, or an optical digital connection.
+You can also plug everything into your 4K TV and push the sound to your soundbar using ARC HDMI or eARC, or an digital optical cable.
 There are advantages and disadvantages to doing this.
 Enabling HDMI control means your soundbar can be turned on and off through your TV.
 Your optical digital connection is restricted in bandwidth, so you might not get the most of the audio decoding of the soundbar.
 For ARC, check that your TV has a compatible ARC HDMI socket.
 Then make sure it supports all the audio formats required for your TV.

 Step 4: Wires and Wireless